She is the oldest national park ranger in the country with a legacy of representing Black shipyard workers on the home front.

 And it’s in these periods of chaos that democracy is being redefined, and that that’s when we have access to the reset buttons.
 And it’s in those periods that the stage is set for the next generation that’s going to follow us and we’re caught now in another one of those periods of redefinition.
 And, for me, it’s hopeful and exciting.
 And I think that I’m going to be carried away kicking and screaming when I die, [Laughs] because I’m not going to ever be ready to go.
 [Laughs]

-The Kaiser Permanente Southern California 2022 Community Health Snapshot …
+Kaiser Permanente celebrates inclusion at Special Olympics Southern California …